Dark Void: Spin-off

 A spin-off title for DSiWare called Dark Void Zero was released in North America on January 18, 2010 and in the PAL region on March 5, 2010.
 Setting it apart from the next-gen version, the game was designed as a retro title featuring 8-bit graphics and sound, with 2D gameplay in the same vein as the Metroid games.
 To promote the game, a history of the game was created in which it was a title Capcom was developing to be a breakthrough NES property in the late 80s, but was shelved with the discontinuation of the PlayChoice-10 and the coming of the SNES.
 This history also appears in-game during the introduction.
 Additionally, before starting the game, players must use the DSi microphone to blow the cartridge's "contacts", a homage to the age-old method of getting non-working NES games to play.
 Capcom manager Seth Killian said Dark Void Zero started development after finishing the pre-release copy of Dark Void, inspired by the 8-bit music McCreary provided for the ending credits.
-Dark Void Zero was also released on the iPhone and Windows platforms on April 12, 2010.
+Dark Void Zero was also released for iOS and Windows platforms on April 12, 2010.
 Both versions have an all-new secret ending.
 The Steam version has an additional ending (for a total of three possible endings), Steam Achievements, online leaderboards, and a SecuROM 5 machine activation limit.

 Reception

-The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
+Dark Void received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 IGN said, "Dark Void is one of those games you'll play, beat, and forget ever existed."
 Game Informer said that "the shining strengths of the game are buried underneath a thick layer of rust that only the thirstiest of air-junkies should bother chipping through."

 GameZone's Louis Bedigian said of the PS3 and Xbox 360 versions, "The generic Gears of War-style shooting is forgivable.
 But the countless technical problems all but destroy a game that had the potential to be something truly special.
 Dark Void can be summed up in just six words: so much potential, so much disappointment."
 Hardcore Gamer praised the innovative jet pack but stated that the game "winds up being less than the sum of its parts," and that Dark Void is "not something you need to have in your collection."

-Ben "Yahtzee" Croshaw of Zero Punctuation noted that Dark Void was the game that had disappointed him most in his review career - not because it was bad, but rather because it was ambitious, and in stretches, very engrossing, innovative and fun, but in the end felt both too short and too unfinished, as if the developers had run out of money or time or will.